 Children in Foundation Stage follow the EYFS curriculum.
 Children in KS1 (Y1 and Y2) follow the National Curriculum.EYFS Handbook National Curriculum: Primary

 The Primary Curriculum indicates what we should be teaching our children and when – it does not stipulate how we teach them.
 At Motcombe our first question when thinking about the curriculum is ‘how do we make the curriculum suit our children?’ rather than how do we fit the children into the new primary curriculum.

 The school curriculum is dynamic and children are actively involved in their learning which is brought alive by a rich and varied range of experiences.
 Learning for all the children is enriched by the addition of Educational School Visits and by inviting experts in to school to share their knowledge and expertise.

-Each term the school has an Expert Day where families are invited to come into school and take part in some of the activities that the children have been learning and enjoying, led by the children in their role as the ‘Expert’.
+Each term the school has a Learning Showcase Day where families are invited to come into school and take part in some of the activities that the children have been learning and enjoying, led by the children in their role as the ‘Expert’.

 Please contact the school if you have specific questions regarding our curriculum.Mathematics English Computing History & Geography Design & Techology Music Science Religious Education Physical Education Art PSHEE

 The curriculum is supplemented by our extensive extra-curricular clubs which enhance what the school provides for all children.Clubs at Motcombe